§ 05 · Read

 First-run complete.

-Re-running make first-run is safe — it skips work that’s already done.
+Re-running make first-run is safe — it’s idempotent and skips work that’s already done.

 Heads up — first run is slow.
-Building the witness’s Docker image takes about 10 minutes the first time.
+Building the images takes about 10 minutes the first time.
 After that, restarts are seconds.

 make up

-This starts everything — witness, query plane, gateway, and supporting services — as Docker containers.
+This starts everything — the data source, the query plane, the gateway, and supporting services — as Docker containers.
 Verify with:

 make ps